bxparks/AceTime/DEVELOPER.md

     * `docs/doxygen.cfg`
     * `library.properties`
     * `CHANGELOG.md`
-    * Bump the version numbers in the unit tests:
-        * `BasicZoneProcessorTest/BasicZoneProcessorTest.ino`
-        * `ExtendedZoneProcessorTest/ExtendedZoneProcessorTest.ino`
     * `$ git commit -m "..."`
 * Update and commit the Doxygen docs.
 This is done as a separate git commit because the Doxygen changes are often so large that they obscure all other